 Required documentation includes a resume or Curriculum Vitae (C.V.) and a personal statement of 1,000 words or less outlining a proposed research project that conforms to the topics listed in the Purpose section.
 Candidates should also provide a letter of recommendation or support from their respective Superior.
 Application deadline is January 1.

-Applications will be reviewed by the Director of the Center for Spiritan Studies and by the Dean of the McAnulty College and Graduate School.
-Applicants will be notified by the Director by May 1.
+Applications will be reviewed by the director of the Center for Spiritan Studies and by the dean of the McAnulty College and Graduate School of Liberal Arts.
+Applicants will be notified by the director by May 1.